document10/myrep/README.md

 # myrep

-Repository containing my scripts,configs and so on
+This is a personal repository containing various scripts, configs, themes and so on, that I made over the years.